 sensuctl check set-output-metric-handlers collect-metrics influx-db

-sensu-agent --statsd-event-handlers influx-db
+sensu-agent start --statsd-event-handlers influx-db

 Validating the handler

 It might take a few moments once the handler is assigned to the check or StatsD

 server, for Sensu to receive the metrics, but once an event is handled, you

 should start to see your InfluxDB being populated!
 Otherwise, you can verify the

 sensu-backend logs.
 The default

 location of these logs varies based on the platform used, but the